dghaehre/wp-backup-core/README.md

 ```

-When using `singelBackup`, the name variable will override name used by `backup`, so you most likely want to use the same name as used by `backup`.
+When using `singelBackup`, the name variable will override name used by `backup`, so you most likely want to leave this empty.